 A holder of a fixed interest rate security is exposed to the risk that the price of such security may fall because of changes in the market interest rate.
 While the nominal interest rate of a fixed interest rate note is fixed during the life of such security or during a certain period of time, the current interest rate on the capital market (the "market interest rate") typically changes on a daily basis.
 As the market interest rate changes, the price of such security tends to change in the opposite direction (barring other factors influencing the price).
 If the market interest rate increases, the price of such security typically falls, until the yield of such security is approximately equal to the market interest rate.
-If the market interest rate falls, the price of a fixed interest rate.
+If the market interest rate falls, the price of a fixed interest rate security typically increases, until the yield of such security is approximately equal to the market interest rate.
 Securityholders should be aware that during the period in which the Securities bear interest at a fixed rate movements of the market interest rate can adversely affect the price of the Securities and can lead to losses for the Securityholders if they sell Securities while the market interest rate exceeds the fixed interest rate of the Securities.

-The Holders of the Euro Securities are exposed to risks relating to the reset of interest rates linked to the 5year swap rate.
+The Holders of the Euro Securities are exposed to risks relating to the reset of interest rates linked to the 5-year swap rate.